 I did spend some time pointing things out to them that I read about – like the fact that the lower half of the Sphinx had been encased in sand and was therefore in nearly perfect condition in contrast to its sand-blasted face – but I wished that there had been more information provided at their level.
 I thought about the audio guides for children at the Roman Baths Museum in England and the scavenger hunts at the British Museum and saw this as a missed opportunity.

 From Egypt, we moved to China.
 The boys were especially eager to see this part of the museum, since Matt visited the country in March and brought back stories and photos that intrigued them both.
-We weren’t disappointed by the objects themselves and especially liked this amazing crystal ball.
+We weren’t disappointed by the objects themselves and especially liked this amazing crystal ball that would no doubt be the envy of trusted psychic mediums around the world!

 But once again, there was little in the gallery to really tell us what we were looking at and the boys lost interest fairly quickly, although Tommy was fascinated by the Buddhist temples in the Japan gallery next door.